 Asset Sale Proceeds Upon certain Asset Sales (as defined in "Description of Notes - Certain Definitions"), we may be required to use the net proceeds to offer to purchase new notes at 100% of their principal amount, plus accrued and unpaid interest to the date of purchase.
-Certain Covenants The indenture governing the new notes, among other things, limits our ability and the ability of our domestic restricted subsidiaries to: incur or guarantee additional indebtedness or issue certain preferred stock; • transfer or sell assets; make certain investments; • pay dividends or distributions, redeem subordinated indebtedness or make other restricted payments; • create or incur liens; incur dividend or other payment restrictions affecting certain subsidiaries; • issue capital stock of our subsidiaries; • consummate a merger, consolidation or sale of all or substantially all of our assets; and enter into transactions with affiliates.
+Certain Covenants The indenture governing the new notes, among other things, limits our ability and the ability of our domestic restricted subsidiaries to: • incur or guarantee additional indebtedness or issue certain preferred stock; • transfer or sell assets; make certain investments; • pay dividends or distributions, redeem subordinated indebtedness or make other restricted payments; • create or incur liens; • incur dividend or other payment restrictions affecting certain subsidiaries; • issue capital stock of our subsidiaries; • consummate a merger, consolidation or sale of all or substantially all of our assets; • enter into transactions with affiliates.
 These covenants will be subject to a number of important exceptions and qualifications.
 See "Description of Notes - Certain Covenants."
 Book-Entry Form Initially, the new notes will be represented by one or more global notes in definitive, fully registered form deposited with a custodian for, and registered in the name of, a nominee of DTC.
-No Public Market The new notes will not be listed on any securities exchange or included in any automated quotation system. mation about the new notes, see "Description of Notes" in this prospectus. mation about the new notes, see "Description of Notes" in this prospectus.
-Factors" for an explanation of certain risks related to investing in the new notes.
+No Public Market The new notes will not be listed on any securities exchange or included in any automated quotation system.
+For more information about the new notes, see "Description of Notes" in this prospectus.
+You should refer to "Risk Factors" for an explanation of certain risks related to investing in the new notes.